heimrichhannot/contao-fieldpalette-bundle/README.md

 ### Additional dca reference

-All attributes from https://docs.contao.org/books/api/dca/reference.html supported, if they are implemented yet.
-Additional attributes will be listed here
+The most attributes listed in the [DCA Reference](https://docs.contao.org/books/api/dca/reference.html) are supported.
+Additional attributes will be listed here.

 #### Listing records